aurora-opensource/xviz/docs/api-reference/parse-xviz.md

     - string: a custom worker URL to use.
   - `maxConcurrency` (Number) - the max number of workers to use.
 Has no effect if `worker` is set to `false`.
 Default `4`.
+  - `capacity` (Number) - the limit on the number of messages to queue for the workers to process, has no effect if set ot `null`.
+Default `null`.

 ##### LOG_STREAM_MESSAGE